 I would watch her show, fall in love with what she was making, and then go right to my kitchen and do my best to imitate what she did.
 In fact, I recently made her Candy Snack Cake and it is AWESOME.

 Her recipes to me are just so USER friendly, even for a newbie like me.
 Like the time I saw her make Puff Pastry Burgers.
 They looked SO hard to make, but after watching her do it, I thought — hey I can do this!
 So I got in the kitchen and you know what?
 I made them and the family raved about them.
+I made sure to put her Paula Deen Seasoned Salt on them as well.

 Those burgers go great with a side of Paula Deen Grilled Potatoes.
 These potatoes just get sliced and placed on the grill and you have a crusty outside with a baked potato feel in the center.